JonnyBanana/Codebug_BTC_RealTime_Price/README.md

 A Python script for Codebug that which exploits the Coindesk and Bitstamp API (V2 and v2)  </BR>
-to display the price of Bitcoins in real time on the codebug led display
+to display the price of Bitcoins in real time on the codebug led display.
+The price is in dollars.

 ![Alt text](https://raw.githubusercontent.com/JonnyBanana/Codebug_Led_Animations/master/IMG/cb.jpg)